READ-BYI-PLEASE/Vie-s-boundaries-and-such./README.md

 Yes I make sex jokes, doesn't mean I'm into it irl.
 Oml.

-If you still have an issue with my attitude in the past and haven't moved on from it yet, just block me.
-No need to burst your damn mouth with nonsense, GODS.
+If you still have an issue with my attitude in the past and haven't moved on from it yet, just block me oml.
+No need to burst your damn mouth with nonsense all because of the past, people change, GODS.
 Yes I am imperfect and I AM AWARE OF THAT.

 People who's into arguments are auto blocked.
 I don't have time for your bullshit.